Scientists said claims about China creating the coronavirus were misleading. They went viral anyway.

 He and other proponents, however, acknowledge risks.

-While scientists debate — and sometimes refute — flawed claims by one another, non-scientists also scan preprint servers for data that might appear to bolster their pet conspiracy theories.
+While scientists debate — and sometimes refute — flawed claims by one another, nonscientists also scan preprint servers for data that might appear to bolster their pet conspiracy theories.

 A research team led by computer scientist Jeremy Blackburn has tracked the appearance of links to preprints from social media sites, such as 4chan, popular with conspiracy theorists.
-Blackburn and a graduate student, Satrio Yudhoatmojo, found more than 4,000 references on 4chan to papers on major preprint servers between 2016 and 2020, with the leading subjects being biology, infectious disease and epidemiology.
+Blackburn and a graduate student, Satrio Yudhoatmojo, found more than 4,000 references on 4chan to papers on major preprint servers between 2016 and 2020, with the leading subjects being biology, infectious diseases and epidemiology.
 He said the uneven review process has “lent an air of credibility” to preprints that experts might quickly spot as flawed but ordinary people wouldn’t.

 “That’s where the risk is,” said Blackburn, an assistant professor at Binghamton University.
-“Papers from the preprint servers show up in a variety of conspiracy theories… and are misinterpreted wildly because these people aren’t scientists.”
+“Papers from the preprint servers show up in a variety of conspiracy theories … and are misinterpreted wildly because these people aren’t scientists.”

-Jessica Polka, executive director of ASAPbio, a nonprofit group that pushes for more transparency and wider use of preprint servers, said they rely on something akin to crowd-sourcing, in which comments from outside researchers quickly can identify flaws in work, but she acknowledged vulnerabilities based on the extent of review by server staff and advisers.
+Jessica Polka, executive director of ASAPbio, a nonprofit group that pushes for more transparency and wider use of preprint servers, said they rely on something akin to crowdsourcing, in which comments from outside researchers quickly can identify flaws in work, but she acknowledged vulnerabilities based on the extent of review by server staff and advisers.
 A recent survey by ASAPbio found more than 50 preprint servers operating — and nearly as many review policies.

-And, perhaps importantly, the survey didn’t include Zenodo, which, Polka said, should not be considered a preprint server given its broader mission.
+And the survey didn’t include Zenodo, which, Polka said, should not be considered a preprint server given its broader mission.
 Rather, she said, it’s an online repository that happens to host some preprints, as well as conference slides, raw data and other “scientific objects” that anyone with an email address can simply upload.
-Zenodo has none of the vetting common to major preprint servers and isn’t organized to easily surface critiques or conflicting research, Polka said.
+Zenodo has none of the vetting common to major preprint servers and isn’t organized to easily surface critiques or conflicting research, she said.

 “Without that kind of context, a preprint server is even more vulnerable to the spread of disinformation,” Polka said.
 But she added, in general, “Preprint servers do not have the resources to be arbiters of whether something is true or not.”